karthik4579/weather_app/README.md

 # A basic weather app using HTML,CSS,Javascript and ReactJS

+# More stuff be added ;)